mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_e_mccc.md

     - Number of Parts
     - CourseDefinedByDescriptor = 'LEA'

-7. **Optional Scenario for Project-Based Student enrollment record.** Create a course for Project Based section enrollments - While these types of enrollments do not include MDE course, course offering or section requirements - the Ed-Fi Model enforces these entities in the Master Schedule.
+7. **(UNDER DEVELOPMENT) Scenario for Project-Based Student enrollment record.** (_The data model for Project Based learning is still under development, and vendors will not be tested for the pilot year._) Create a course for Project Based section enrollments - While these types of enrollments do not include MDE course, course offering or section requirements - the Ed-Fi Model enforces these entities in the Master Schedule.
 At minimum, a **single Placeholder course, course offering, and section will be required for your district** to report Project Based Student Section Association records.
 Please also note the validation rules described in the [Level Characteristics section](descriptors_resources.md#level-characteristics) of the Descriptors and Resources document.
 Ed-Fi required elements:
     - Course Code: Project Based
     - Course Title
     - Course Identification Code